 Further SNP and related resources

-Please listen to my very informative interview on SNP’s with specialist, Dr. Kendra Becker-Musante.
-It is radio show #32.
+Please listen to my very informative interviews with specialist, Dr. Kendra Becker-Musante.
+Listen to radio show #32, and #74.

 Karen’s muscle testing video to learn body acceptance and dosages.